-Clarksville Gas and Water Department plans Water valve maintenance for D Street, Oak Street, E Street, Beech Street areas - Clarksville Online - Clarksville News, Sports, Events and Information
+Clarksville Gas and Water Department plans Water Valve Maintenance for D Street, Oak Street, E Street, Beech Street areas - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water outages and low water pressure for water valve maintenance work on Wednesday and Thursday, June 25th-26th, 2025 in the D Street, Oak Street, E Street and Beech Street in North Clarksville.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water outages and low water pressure for water valve maintenance work on Monday and Tuesday, June 30th – July 1st, 2025, in the D Street, Oak Street, E Street and Beech Street areas in North Clarksville.

 Utility construction workers will temporarily and intermittently turn off water service according to the work schedule listed.
 Low water pressure may also affect residents on connecting streets and roads where the work is being done.